Hhmmmk/crwn-clothing/README.md

 #### A Complete E-Commerce App

-- Working LogIn Page using SignIn with google Provider and Email Login Provider from Firebase authentication.
+- Working LogIn Page using SignIn with Google Provider and Email Login Provider from Firebase authentication.
 - Uses Cloud Firestore as a solution for data storage.

 #### Tech Stack